Coffee Table Styling and Placement Guide

 Coffee Table as the Living Room’s Centre Point

 Coffee tables are typically placed at the centre of the sofa, armchairs, and other furniture pieces in your living room.
 This serves as an anchor that balances the whole furniture arrangement.

-Having a coffee table as the centrepiece is also an efficient arrangement for living rooms with conversation as its main purpose.
+Having a coffee table as the centrepiece is also an efficient arrangement for living rooms, with conversation as its main purpose.
 Choosing a coffee table that stands out among other living room furniture pieces will create a striking appeal in your space.
-This includes strong details, stylish shapes or unique design features.
-A minimalist coffee table can also work as an elegant focal point since it provides a versatile surface to keep your choice of decorations.
+This includes strong details, stylish shapes, or unique design features.
+A minimalist coffee table can also work as an elegant focal point since it provides a versatile surface to display your choice of decorations.